BioRoboticsUNAM/pyRobotics/README.md

 ### IMPORTANT NOTE

-The files at the top level folder in the [source repository](http://github.com/BioRoboticsUNAM/pyRobotics) are examples, the actual library is in the pyRobotics folder.
+The files at the top level folder in the [source repository](http://github.com/BioRoboticsUNAM/pyRobotics) are examples, the actual library is in the pyrobotics folder.

 LICENSE
 ----------